-Representations should include contacts details for the individual or organisation making the representation, for potential follow-up by the Commission.
+Representations should include contact details for the individual or organisation making the representation, for potential follow-up by the Commission.

-As the inquiry into Growth for Adolescents and Providing Support (NIC103493) remains open, the Commission is not in a position to go into further detail at this time.
+As the inquiry into Morning Star remains open, the Commission is not in a position to go into further detail at this time.